 Individual Narration is an important test of Stage I (Screening) at the Service Selection Boards (SSBs).
-In this test you are required to narrate the story which you have written based on the picture shown to you.
-This test is very important to get screened IN as each one of you will be assessed individually, here your skills and ability are judged and if you possess them and showcase them properly then you stand good chance of getting screened IN.
+In this test, you are required to narrate the story which you have written based on the picture shown to you.
+This test is very important to get screened IN as each one of you will be assessed individually, here your skills and ability are judged and if you possess them and showcase them properly then you stand a good chance of getting screened IN.

 Each one of you will be given 40 sec to 1 Min time to narrate your individual story.
 The time given to you will depend on the strength of your group if more candidates are there then less time will be given.
-If any candidate exceeds the time limit then one of the assessor will say next and at that time that candidate is required to stop and then next candidate will start narrating his story.
+If any candidate exceeds the time limit then one of the assessors will say next and at that time that candidate is required to stop and the next candidate will start narrating his story.
 Let’s discuss Do’s and Don’ts of Individual Narration in detail.

 Important points to Keep in Mind during Individual Narration

 Generally, candidates are seen trying to remember their story in the time period which they get before going to the discussion room, many are even seen narrating their story to one of their group members.
 I would suggest you not to do so and just keep yourself relax and calm because if you try to remember your story and if you miss few things while narrating then you will get nervous which may lead to your rejection.